BlitzRank: Principled Zero-shot Ranking Agents with Tournament Graphs: Introduction

 \item \textbf{A provably correct algorithm.} We present \tournamentsort{}, a greedy algorithm that schedules queries among minimally-resolved SCCs to guarantee progress (\S\ref{sec:algorithm}).
 We prove correctness and termination in both transitive and non-transitive settings.

 \item \textbf{Empirical validation.} Across 14 benchmarks and 5 LLM oracles, our approach achieves Pareto dominance: matching or exceeding baseline accuracy while requiring 25--40\% fewer tokens than methods with comparable structure, and 7$\times$ fewer than pairwise reranking at near-identical quality (\S\ref{sec:experiments}).
-Convergence is predictable (coefficient of variation $\approx$2\% in query count), and our analysis confirms that cycles capture genuinely ambiguous documents rather than noise. \end{enumerate}
+Convergence is predictable, and our analysis confirms that cycles capture genuinely ambiguous documents rather than noise. \end{enumerate}